Skip to main content

 The Ministry of Sport and the Ministry for Youth, along with their decentralised services, organise training and the awarding of vocational State qualifications in socio-cultural and sports facilitation.

-Under the Ministry for Cultural Affairs, and alongside the Ministry of National Education’s services and other government departments including local and regional authorities, the DRACs - Regional Departments for Cultural Affairs (Directions régionales des affaires culturelles) lead educational and cultural initiatives that promote artistic and cultural education, particularly within youth and children’s centres and outside the school environment.
-The DRACs implement the national plan for artistic and cultural education.
-Their artistic and cultural education advisors are responsible, amongst other things, for providing the organisations that implement artistic and cultural education with support and information.
+Under the Ministry for Cultural Affairs, and alongside the Ministry of National Education’s services and other government departments including local and regional authorities, the DRACs - Regional Departments for Cultural Affairs (Directions régionales des affaires culturelles) lead educational and cultural initiatives that promote artistic and cultural education.

 The Ministry of Agriculture